 Who: Anyone!
 We welcome high school groups, youth groups, and Universities.
 We host medical teams, church groups, coworkers, groups of friends, family, etc. (There is no age limit, although children under 13 must be accompanied by a guardian).

-What: Short term trips last 7-10 days and include a wide range of activities with our kids, high impact work projects, and of course getting see some amazing sights in this beautiful country.
+What: Short term trips last 7-10 days and include a wide range of activities within the community, high impact work projects, and of course getting see some amazing sights in this beautiful country.
 We organize all of the logistics from housing to activities to work projects, transportation, meals, etc.

 When: We host teams in the months of February - October.
 We do not host teams November through January because our kids are out of school and we enjoy some downtime as a family during that season.

 Where: Huehuetenango, Guatemala (including one day trips to Antigua or Panajachel).
-Our teams are hosted in our mission house, located just a few blocks away from the orphanage.
+Our teams are hosted in our mission house, located just a few blocks away from our bilingual school.
 The house can host up to 26 people, has running water, hot showers, and a functional kitchen and living space.
 While in Antigua, Panajachel, or Guatemala City (depending on flight schedule), teams stay in a hotel.

 $25 - Translation